 Are teenage drivers more likely to be involved in accidents?

-Teens are more likely to be involved in a crash than any other age group, and car crashes are the second leading cause of death amongst teenagers in the U.S., according to the Centers for Disease Control and Prevention (CDC).
-Distractions, less skill managing driving speed, and a reduced awareness of surroundings often play a role in accidents involving teenage drivers.
-Many of these accidents are preventable with proper education, enough driving practice, and the right strategies behind the wheel.
+Driver inexperience, according to the Centers for Disease Control (CDC), is the leading cause of teen car accidents.
+The CDC also reports that teens are more likely to be involved in a crash than any other age group.
+Car crashes are the second leading cause of death among teenagers in the U.S. Distractions, less skill managing driving speed, and reduced awareness of surroundings also play a role in teenage car crashes.
+Many of these accidents are preventable with proper education, enough supervised driving practice, and the right strategies behind the wheel.

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.

-What are the leading causes of teenage driving accidents?
+What are some additional causes of teen car accidents?

-Teens can take the following steps to help reduce their risk of an accident.
+Teens and their parents can take the following steps to help reduce the risk of teenage driving accidents:

 Practice with a licensed adult in the car

-Teens need hours of practice to become skilled drivers.
-Even after getting your driver’s license, it’s helpful to log plenty of driving time with a parent, guardian, or other trusted adult.
+Some states require teens to have 50 hours of supervised practice to get a license, but other states may require more or less hours.
+Even after getting your driver's license, it's helpful to log plenty of driving time with a parent, guardian, or other trusted adult.

 Take a driver's education course

-Getting training from certified instructors can positive impact you and your teen.
-Driver education can reduce the number of accidents and traffic tickets in young drivers, which is why many states require teens to take a driver's education course to get their license.
-Even if your state doesn't require it, it's still worth considering to help your teen develop crucial skills behind the wheel.
+Getting training from certified instructors can positively impact you and your teen.
+Driver education can reduce the number of accidents and traffic tickets among young drivers, which is why many states require teens to take a driver's education course to get their license.
+Even if your state doesn't require it, it's still worth considering helping your teen develop crucial skills behind the wheel.

 Limit nighttime driving